After the dazzle of day is gone,

 O moon immense and silent, with your silvery face you soothe me!

-The transparent night, the planets, the moderate west wind, the elastic temperature, the miracle of that great star, and the moon swimming in the west, suffused the soul,
+The planets, the moderate west wind, the elastic temperature, the miracle of that great star, and the moon swimming in the west, suffused the soul,